 Using Eq.
-(23), a nominal value for the charge products is determined.
-These values are presented in Table 2.
-It is evident that this nominal solution will not satisfy the inequality constraint $Q{12}Q{13}Q{23}>0$.
-This is illustrated in Fig. 7(a), a plot of $Q{12}Q{13}Q{23}$ as γ is varied.
-When $\gamma=0$, which corresponds to the nominal solution, the inequality does not hold.
+(23), nominal values for the charge products are determined.
+These values are presented in Table 2 for both the finite and infinite Debye length cases.
+It is evident that the nominal solutions will not satisfy the inequality constraint $Q{12}Q{13}Q{23} > 0$.
+This is illustrated in Fig. 7(a), a plot of $Q{12}Q{13}Q{23}$ as γ is varied for the infinite Debye length case.
+When $\gamma = 0$, which corresponds to the nominal solution, the inequality does not hold.
+The same is true for the finite Debye length case.
 As predicted, there are two regions on which γ will satisfy the inequality constraint.
 An acceptable value of γ must thus be selected to ensure real charges will be obtained.
-Using Eq.
-(29), the value of γ corresponding to the minimum of the L{∞} norm is chosen.
-As shown in Fig. 7(b), this minimum corresponds to $\gamma=-1.093\times 10^{-11}$.
-Applying this value to Eq.
-(25) allows for the determination of real charges, which are presented in Table 2.
+Using Eqs.
+(29) and (33), the values of γ corresponding to the minimum of the L{∞} norm are chosen.
+As shown in Fig. 7(b) for the infinite Debye length case, this minimum corresponds to $\gamma = -1.093 \times 10^{-11}$.
+The optimum γ value for the $\lambda_D = 50$ m case is -7.266×10^{-12} .
+Applying these values to the appropriate nullspace representations of the charge products allows for the determination of real charges, which are presented in Table 2.
+The shielding effects in the finite Debye length case are readily apparent, where higher charges are required to maintain the same geometry.
 Notice that the magnitude of q_1 is equal to that of q_2 , which corresponds to